Open Search

 Open Navigation

 Are you thinking about earning a doctorate in psychology?
 Choosing to earn a Doctorate is a big commitment—and one that isn’t necessarily for everyone as it requires a significant amount of effort and time.
-According to a report from the 2010, some students drop out for a variety of reasons—bad psychology program fit, lack of financial resources, experience time constraints, program difficulty and so on.
-As a prospective student considering if a Doctorate program in Psychology is right for you, take the following factors into account:
+According to a report from 2010, some students drop out for a variety of reasons—bad psychology program fit, lack of financial resources, experience time constraints, program difficulty and so on.
+As a prospective student considering if a doctorate program in psychology is right for you, take the following factors into account:

 Advance your career